-While LinkedIn can be an effective networking tool, it’s no easy task to distinguish yourself from the half a billion other users who are also trying to stand out.
+While LinkedIn can be an effective networking tool, it’s no easy task to distinguish yourself from the hundreds of millions of other users who are also trying to stand out.

 But just a few small improvements can have a big impact.
 Better yet: Just five minutes is enough time to take your LinkedIn profile to the next level.
 Seriously!
 Try one of these 10 quick ways, now.

 1. Make Your Profile Public

 Check your account settings, and make sure that your public profile’s visible.
 This simple change will allow you to show up in searches (and be spotted by recruiters).

 This’ll improve accuracy when someone searches for say, “Engineers in Dallas/Fort Worth Area” This step isn’t just beneficial if you’re looking to be recruited or be searchable for clients; it’s one way to take your online network offline.
 It’s how people in your extended network will know you live in their city—so they think to invite you to meet up for coffee or to a cool event.

 3. Be Strategic About Your Endorsed Skills

 Do you have endorsements for a bunch of run-of-the-mill skills that do nothing to help you stand out (Think: Microsoft Word, Google Docs)?
 If so, they’re detracting.
 You want your skills section to do two things: include keywords that make you more searchable, and reinforce the story you’re telling of who you are and what you can do.
 So, click into that section and do three things: